-Homage is paid to singer in the outdoor Glen Miller Gardens which are free for all to explore.
-The gardens boast a variety of outdoor yard games, including large scale checkers, jenga, and more.
+Homage is paid to popular singer Glen Miller in the outdoor Glen Miller Gardens which are free for all to explore.
+The gardens boast a variety of outdoor yard games, including large scale checkers, Jenga, and more.
 They also have historic train cars to explore.

 Frazier Ave Dance Lessons

 The sidewalk along Frazier Ave is inlaid with brass footprints that are designed to teach you a variety of fun dances including the Waltz, the Mambo, the Hokey Pokey, and more!
 Just follow the numbers and you can’t go wrong.

 Chattanooga Murals and Street Art

 Chattanooga is bursting with awesome street art, from the iconic polka dot wall to flying donuts and a psychedelic rooster, you could spend an entire day trying to see it all!

 The Hamilton County Public Library boasts tons of free activities for both kids and adults including story-time hours, after school clubs, preschool music and movement classes, and more!

 One of the most iconic landmarks in all of Chattanooga, this popular pedestrian bridge attracts photographers far and wide.
 The steel blue frame and rustic wood walkway make it easy to capture a stunning shot.